Gigi Foster: Did Our Pandemic Policies Kill More People Than They Saved?

 Mr. Jekielek: I’m not even sure any of this could have happened, actually.

 Ms. Foster: Yes.
-I agree with the role of media being hugely important during this time, but I’m heartened again by another example from history.
-In the Napoleonic times, and this is something you can look up, I’m sure you’ve probably already seen it, right?
-When Napoleon was exiled to Elba and then he escaped, the initial reaction of the Parisian newspapers was to have a headline, “Monster escapes from Elba.”
-Or something, right?
-And as he got closer and closer and closer to Paris, the language changed, right?
-So it became, oh, not monster, but the previous emperor or whatever, or horrible person became oh, this guy.
-And then by the time he had arrived in Paris, it was Emperor Napoleon re takes up his rightful throne again, or something like this.
-Right?
-So the way the press can change with the winds of power is phenomenal.
-Right?
+I agree that the role of media is hugely important during this time.
+But I’m heartened again by another example from history.
+In the Napoleonic times, and you can look it up, I’m sure you’ve probably already seen it.
+When Napoleon was exiled to Elba and then he escaped, the initial reaction of the Parisian newspapers was was headline, “Monster escapes from Elba,” or something similar.
+As he got closer and closer and closer to Paris, the language changed.
+It became the previous emperor.
+Then by the time he had arrived in Paris, it was Emperor Napoleon takes up his rightful throne again.
+So the way the press can change according to the winds of power is phenomenal.

-Right now, it is still to the advantage of the press to be running with the standard COVID story.
-Running with the story that lockdowns helped us and masks are a good thing, and vaccines are the silver bullet and all this other stuff.
-Right?
-But at some point when the power dynamics shift, when we finally recognize and come to terms with the fact that this was a massive mistake on almost every level, the press will read that writing on the wall.
-They will not go down with the politicians, right?
+Right now, it is still to the advantage of the press to be running with the standard COVID story, running with the story that lockdowns helped us and masks are a good thing, and vaccines are the silver bullet.
+But at some point, when the power dynamics shift, when we finally recognize and come to terms with the fact that this was a massive mistake on almost every level, the press will read that writing on the wall.
+They will not go down with the politicians.
 They will turn against them because they want to be with power.
-And once the power is back with the people, with the human side of our existence, rather than the technocratic side or the bureaucratic side, then I think the press will look a lot freer.
+Once the power is back with the people, with the human side of our existence, rather than the technocratic side or the bureaucratic side, then the press will look a lot freer.
 They will certainly be speaking all of these truths much more freely.

-Again, I don’t expect it for a couple of years, but then also I would say your channel and so many of the other alternative channels have been incredibly important to the resistance around the world.
-So when you say there’s no freedom, well, we’re having this conversation, right?
-So, maybe it’s not in the New York Times, maybe it’s not in the Washington Post or the Wall Street Journal.
-Although I will say there have been some dissident pieces in some of those venues, but we are having this conversation.
-And the same thing is true in Australia, we have some dissident press.
-And this is a perfect opportunity for those journalists who really want to make a stamp and do something challenging and interesting in their life.
-Great, start a new network.
-That’s what I expect, not just in media, but in health, in the legal profession, in psychology.
+I don’t expect it for a couple of years.
+Then I would also say your channel and so many of the other alternative channels have been incredibly important to the resistance around the world.
+So when you say there’s no freedom, well, we’re having this conversation.
+Maybe it’s not in the New York Times, maybe it’s not in the Washington Post or the Wall Street Journal.
+Although I will say there have been some dissident pieces in some of those venues, but at least we are having this conversation.
+The same thing is true in Australia, we have some dissident press.
+This is a perfect opportunity for those journalists who really want to make a stamp and do something challenging and interesting in their life.
+Great, then they can start a new network.
+That’s what I expect, not just in media, but in health, in the legal profession, and in psychology.

 So to be able to have those open discussions, you need a network of mental health professionals who allow you to speak freely.
 She is starting this network.
-And the same thing I expect that we had that in the UK as well, an alternative health network to the NHS, right?
-And that’s what people will do because we are incredibly creative.
+And I expect that we will have the same thing in the UK as well, an alternative health network to the NHS.
+That’s what people will do, because we are incredibly creative.
 We’re incredibly innovative, we’re incredibly energetic, and we love each other.
 We want there to be services to help each other.
-And when the existing networks that are supposed to provide those services get too tainted, too corrupt, too distant from their actual mission, we’ve got to create another one.
+When the existing networks that are supposed to provide those services get too tainted, too corrupt, and too distant from their actual mission, we’ve got to create another one.

-Mr. Jekielek: Gigi, I’m a big optimist as well, right?
-And there’s a huge precedent for these types of parallel structures.
-This is what happened in my own sort of ancestral country of Poland, right?
-As these institutions were able to kind of build under communism and then as things changed, they were able to play a huge role in these sort of upgraded, updated freer functioning structures.
-So I guess the thing I want to end on, and of course, you’re talking about this resistance that’s out there, you just, you started talking about developing these parallel structures.
-Certainly these health systems, very much I know of several that are being created or already kind of exist loosely, but are being kind of more codified in America.
+Mr. Jekielek: Gigi, I’m a big optimist as well.
+There is a huge precedent for these types of parallel structures.
+This is what happened in my own ancestral country of Poland.
+These institutions were able to build under communism and then as things changed, they were able to play a huge role in these upgraded, updated, more free structures.
+The thing I want to end on, you’re talking about this resistance that’s out there.
+You started talking about developing parallel structures to these health systems.
+I know of several that are being created, or already exist loosely, but are they are now being more codified in America, and in other places.

-Mr. Jekielek: And in other places.
-I guess the thing that I keep thinking about is there is going to be this reckoning.
+Mr. Jekielek: There is going to be a reckoning.
 I believe that we’re going to get through this.
 I believe that.
-Right?
-But there is going to be this reckoning when all sorts of people are going to have to come to terms with the fact that they participated in something terrible.
+But there is going to be a reckoning when all sorts of people are going to have to come to terms with the fact that they participated in something terrible.

-Mr. Jekielek: Something that really hurt society, that hurt their children.
+Mr. Jekielek: They participated in something that really hurt society and hurt their children.

-Mr. Jekielek: That they may have lost loved ones in the process.
-Right?
+Mr. Jekielek: They may have lost loved ones in the process.
 It’s hard for me even to fathom how big that is.
-Right?

 Ms. Foster: This is the biggest challenge that the resistance faces.
-How do we reach people who are still in the clutches of this crowd dynamic?
-Who still believe the political, the lies, right?
-All the craziness, and actually believe that if you don’t believe that, then you’re hurting people.
-And it’s so difficult because they’re spewing, insults and abuse, right?
-How do you come out and hug someone who’s spewing abuse at you, right?
+How do we reach people who are still in the clutches of this crowd dynamic, who still believe the lies, the craziness, and actually believe that if you don’t believe all that, then you’re hurting people.
+It’s so difficult because they’re spewing insults and abuse.
+How do you come out and hug someone who’s spewing abuse at you.
 How do you do that?
 You have to reach into the deep recesses of your heart and say, “I love you anyway.
 I love you anyway.”
-Right?
-And really accept these people as part of humanity, they have shown us, they have given us a gift to be able to see what humanity can become if we are not more careful stewards of these social psychological processes, if we don’t keep better tabs, if we don’t have better institutions, if we’re not alert and aware and cognizant of our duty in our responsibility to protect the proper functioning of our societies and the humane functioning, this is what can happen.
-Right?
+You really have to accept these people as part of humanity.
+They have shown us what humanity can become if we are not more careful stewards of these social-psychological processes, if we don’t keep better tabs, if we don’t have better institutions, if we’re not alert and aware and cognizant of our responsibility to protect the proper and humane functioning of our society.
+This is what can happen.

 These parents will beat themselves up for a lifetime.
-So it’s that sort of thing, but for the whole society and at different levels, depending on what the person’s role was during the period.
-Right?
-But recognize that the pain is going to be acute if they recognize this themselves.
-And the only way to get through that is love, compassion, empathy, support, acceptance, and recognition that these people are just as human as you are.
-Right?
+So it’s that sort of thing, but for the whole society.
+And at different levels, it depends on what the person’s role was during this period.
+The pain is going to be acute if they recognize this themselves.
+The only way to get through that is love, compassion, empathy, support, acceptance, and recognition that these people are just as human as you are.
 We share humanity.
-Think about the things we share, do not think about the divisive aspects that have been shoved down our throat from the messaging as well.
-The vaxxed, the unvaxxed, the mask, the unmasked, the good, the bad, the clean, the ugly or dirty, right?
+Think about the things we share, do not think about the divisive aspects that have been shoved down our throat from the messaging—the vaxxed, the unvaxxed, the masked, the unmasked, the good, the bad, the clean, the dirty.
 No. The things we share are much bigger.
-And so focus on that, help them to focus on that.
-Help them to love you back is the only way we can get through this period.
+So focus on that.
+Help them to focus on that, and help them to love you back.
+It is the only way we can get through this period.

-Mr. Jekielek: Well, Gigi Foster, it’s such a pleasure to have you on the show.
+Mr. Jekielek: Gigi Foster, it’s such a pleasure to have you on the show.

 Ms. Foster: It’s my great pleasure to be here.
 Thanks, Jan.

-Mr. Jekielek: Thank you all for joining Gigi Foster and me for this episode of American Thought Leaders.
+Mr. Jekielek: Thank you all for joining Gigi Foster and I for this episode of American Thought Leaders.
 I’m your host, Jan Jekielek.

 The Epoch Times is growing quickly and we’re currently hiring an associate producer to join the Epoch TV team to work on both American Thought Leaders and Cash’s Corner.
 It’s a time of rampant misinformation and propaganda and you’ll be part of the solution as we bring back honest journalism, if you’re interested or you know someone who might be a good fit head over to EPT.ms/AssociateProducer.
 That’s EPT.ms/AssociateProducer, all one word.
 We look forward to hearing from you.